 Developing a seizure response plan is important in helping manage emergency situations.
 The Epilepsy Foundation offers information and tools for creating a seizure response plan.

 Are you a parent of a child with Dravet syndrome?
+Do you have questions or tips about managing seizures?
 Share your experiences in the comments below.